Robert F. Kennedy 1968 presidential campaign

-The Robert F. Kennedy presidential campaign began on March 16, 1968, when Robert Francis Kennedy, a United States Senator from New York, mounted an unlikely challenge to incumbent Democratic United States President Lyndon B. Johnson.
-Following an upset in the New Hampshire Primary, Johnson announced on March 31 that he would not seek re-election.
+The Robert F. Kennedy presidential campaign began on March 16, 1968, when Kennedy, a United States Senator from New York, mounted an unlikely challenge to incumbent Democratic United States President Lyndon B. Johnson.
+Following a near-upset in the New Hampshire primary, Johnson announced on March 31 that he would not seek re-election to a second full term.
 Kennedy still faced two rival candidates for the Democratic Party's presidential nomination: the leading challenger United States Senator Eugene McCarthy and Vice President Hubert Humphrey.
 Humphrey had entered the race after Johnson's withdrawal, but Kennedy and McCarthy remained the main challengers to the policies of the Johnson administration.
-During the spring of 1968, Kennedy campaigned in presidential primary elections throughout the United States.
+During the spring of 1968, Kennedy led a leading campaign in presidential primary elections throughout the United States.
 Kennedy's campaign was especially active in Indiana, Nebraska, Oregon, South Dakota, California, and Washington, D.C.
-Kennedy's campaign ended on June 6, 1968 when he was assassinated at the Ambassador Hotel in Los Angeles, California, following his victory in the California Primary.
-Had Kennedy been elected, he would have been the first brother of a U.S. President (John F. Kennedy) to win the presidency himself.
+After declaring victory in the California primary on June 4, 1968, Kennedy was assassinated at the Ambassador Hotel in Los Angeles.
+He died on June 6, 1968 at Good Samaritan Hospital.
+Had Kennedy been elected president, he would have been the first brother of a former U.S. president (John F. Kennedy) to win the presidency himself.